yananfei-Bette/Udacity-Self-driving-car/CarND-LaneLines-P1/Readme.md

 5. HTML

-Some of them may already embed in Anaconda once you install it, others may need to be installed manually.
+Some of them may be already embeded in Anaconda once you install it, others may need to be installed manually.
 But overall, it is easy to achieve using Anaconda.

 ### Description of my pipeline.